-Mr. Altabef is President and Chief Executive Officer and is a member and Chairman of the Board of Directors.
+Mr. Altabef has served as Chairman of the Board of Directors since April 2018 and as Chief Executive Officer since January 2015.
+He also served as President of the Company from January 2015 to March 2020.
 Prior to joining Unisys in 2015, Mr. Altabef was the President and Chief Executive Officer, and a member of the board of directors, of MICROS Systems, Inc. from 2013 through 2014, when MICROS Systems, Inc. was acquired by Oracle Corporation.
 He previously served as President and Chief Executive Officer of Perot Systems Corporation from 2004 until 2009, when Perot Systems was acquired by Dell, Inc. Thereafter, Mr. Altabef served as President of Dell Services (a unit of Dell Inc.) until his departure in 2011.
 Mr. Altabef also serves on the President's National Security Telecommunications Advisory Committee, the Boards of Directors of NiSource Inc. and Petrus Trust Company, L.T.A., the Board of the East West Institute and the Board of Advisors of Merit Energy Company, LLC.
 He previously served as Senior Advisor to 2M Companies, Inc. in 2012, and served as a director of Belo Corporation from 2011 through 2013.
 Mr. Altabef has been an officer since 2015.